reverse-developer/Python-Automation-WebDriver-CheatSheet/README.md

 Properties of the Alert class
 text -> This gets text from the alert window

-#Methods of the ALert class
+#Methods of the Alert class
 accept() -> This will accept the JavaScript alert box that is click on the OK button. dismiss() -> This will dismiss the JavaScript alert box that is click on the Cancel button. send_keys(*value) -> This simulates typing into the element.